 If the campus activates its Emergency Notification in response to a situation that poses an immediate threat to members of the campus community, the University Police will notify the larger community about the situation and the steps the campus has taken to address the emergency.
-University Police are responsible for messaging during these emergency situations, and they will use Rave Technologies to communicate the information using the following methods of communication: text messages to community members who opt-in to receive these type of alerts, mandatory email notification to all employees and students, social media posts (Facebook and Twitter), push notification to the digital clock system located throughout the Oshkosh campus, and push notification to users who have the UWO Mobile App downloaded on their phone.
+University Police are responsible for messaging during these emergency situations, and they will use Rave Technologies to communicate the information using the following methods of communication: text messages to community members who have not opted out of receiving these type of alerts, mandatory email notification to all employees and students, social media posts (Facebook and X formerly known as Twitter), and push notification to users who have the UWO Mobile App downloaded on their phone.